swetasharma/Compare-Images-Python/README.md

 git clone https://github.com/swetasharma/Compare-Images-Python.git
 cd Compare-Images-Python

-If you’d like, you can go ahead and save your git username and email so that you won’t have to enter them in again for future git commands. git config --global user.name "User Name" git config --global user.email "email"

 2. We have to install Python to use it!
 How to install Python on Linux?
 To manage software packages for Python, let’s install pip: